About Cornet Falls

 However, for Cornet Falls, I avoided crossing the bridge and continued up the right side of Cornet Creek along a much narrower trail.

-Barely another few minutes of hiking later, the trail then got to a pretty badly eroded section alongside what appeared to be intermediate cascades well downstream of the main falls.
+Barely another few minutes of hiking later, the trail then got to a part that was once pretty badly eroded alongside what appeared to be intermediate cascades well downstream of the main falls.

-The trail actually was supposed to continue further uphill to the right slightly away from the creek.
+The trail actually was supposed to continue further uphill to the right slightly away from the creek, but this section was re-routed to go straight ahead to a restored set of steps by some wooden planks.

 It turned out that the upper trail going around this eroded section had some dropoff exposure itself, and it still had to negotiate the eroded sloping section where the planks were.